 Classification set lists in Fulcrum let you create predefined hierarchies and schemas for classifying data into a standard format from the field.
 This allows you to create more manageable pick lists that drill down to more specific choices options.
-This can then be used in specialized classification set fields within your apps.
-Classification set fields act as single choice fields allowing the user to select one option from each of the levels presented.
+They can then be used in specialized classification set fields within your apps.

 Creating a Classification Set

-- Select New Classification Set to create a new list.
+Once you are there, click the + New Classification Set button, to create a new list.

-value attribute to the right of each label name allows you to set a backend value, so the label (the field label presented within Fulcrum) can show one thing, a human-friendly label, and the value can be used to stored the more system friendly value.
-For example, imagine these labels and values:
+The value attribute to the right of each label name allows you to set a backend value, so the label (the field label presented within Fulcrum) can show a human-friendly label, and the value can be used to stored the more system friendly value.

-- You can also import classification sets if you already have them build in a spreadsheet format.
+You can also import classification sets if you already have them built in a spreadsheet format.

-- Classification set fields act as single choice fields and only allow allow you to select one path to the deepest level of your classification set list.
+Classification set fields act as single choice fields and only allow you to select one path to the deepest level of your classification set list.